MukeshKumawat0903/GenAI_Projects/Smart Q&A Chatbot for PDF Content/README.md

 # Smart Q&A Chatbot for PDF Content

+## Introduction
-A powerful and interactive chatbot that enables users to upload PDF files and engage in a conversational Q&A experience with the content.
+A powerful and interactive chatbot (**Conversational RAG Chatbot**) that enables users to upload PDF files and engage in a conversational Q&A experience with the content.
 This chatbot leverages advanced language models and retrieval-augmented generation (RAG) techniques to provide accurate answers while maintaining a chat history for context-aware interactions.

 ---